RULES OF FOUR SQUARE

 🚫 Out-of-Play Zone

-To ensure fairness and promote returnable gameplay—and since overhand and closed-fist strikes are allowed where some Four Square rules allow only underhand hits—an Out-of-Play Zone is used to discourage unreturnable shots.
+To ensure fairness and promote returnable gameplay—and since overhand and closed-fist strikes are allowed where some Four Square rules allow only underhand hits—an Out-of-Play Zone is used to discourage unreturnable shots and to ensure safety for all.

-- The Out-of-Play Zone is a clearly marked square, extending 10 feet beyond each boundary line of the Four Square court.
+- The Out-of-Play Zone extends 10 feet beyond each boundary line of the Four Square court.

 - If a ball is legally hit into another player’s square and then bounces and lands into the Out-of-Play Zone, the player who struck the ball is out.